thtg88/mmcms-installer/README.md

 ## Tests

-You can run the tests using:
+You can run the whole tests suite using:

 ```bash
 composer run-script test